ryyppy/flow-guide/README.md

 Enjoy!

-# Runtastic Flow Styleguide
+# Runtastic Flow Style Guide

-This repository also contains the [styleguide](guidelines/) we use for our flowtyped projects.
+This repository also contains the [style guide](styleguide/) we use for our flowtyped projects.
 Maybe you find it useful as a reference or as a base for your own internal styleset.

 We started this documentation as we are quite early `flow` adopters and didn't know of any proper resources